26-28 September 2026

 Dr Ian Cowell

 Dr Ian Cowell is a UK-based musculoskeletal physiotherapist with over 35 years of clinical experience and a specialist interest in persistent musculoskeletal and spinal pain disorders.
-As Director and Principal Physiotherapist at Brook Physio, he combines clinical practice with research, postgraduate education, and clinician mentoring.
+As Director and Principal Physiotherapist at Brook Physio, he combines clinical practice with research, postgraduate education, and clinicial mentoring.

 Ian completed his PhD at Imperial College London in 2019, where his research explored the training journey of physiotherapists in Cognitive Functional Therapy (CFT).
 He is an educator and mentor with the Evoolve Pain Care Academy, supporting physiotherapists internationally in the delivery of person-centred, evidence-based care for people living with persistent pain.